-Your speed in Zwift is determined by three things:
+Your riding speed in Zwift’s virtual world is determined by several factors:

-- Watts: the more power you’re putting into the pedals, the faster you will go.
+- Watts: this is the main factor determining your speed.
+The more power you’re putting into the pedals, the faster you will go.

 So How Do I Get Faster?